aws-samples/amazon-aurora-labs-for-mysql/docs/serverless/dataapi/index.md

 Placeholder | Description | Where to find it
 --- | --- | ---
 ==[ClusterARN]== | The ARN of the serverless database cluster resource.
-RDS Data API will establish connectivity with this database on your behalf. | See the previous lab: [Creating a Serverless Aurora Cluster](/modules/create-serverless/) at step *1.
-Creating the serverless DB cluster*.
+RDS Data API will establish connectivity with this database on your behalf. | See the previous lab: [Create an Aurora Serverless DB Cluster](/serverless/create/) at step *1.
+Create a serverless DB cluster*.
 ==[SecretARN]== | The ARN of the secret used to store the database credentials.
-RDS Data API will access this secret and connect to the database using those credentials. | See the previous lab: [Creating a Serverless Aurora Cluster](/modules/create-serverless/) at step *2.
-Creating a secret to store the credentials*.
+RDS Data API will access this secret and connect to the database using those credentials. | See the previous lab: [Create an Aurora Serverless DB Cluster](/serverless/create/) at step *2.
+Create a secret to store the credentials*.

 ```
 // require the AWS SDK